obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 ---
+aliases:
-aliases: Obsidian Sync/Set up Obsidian Sync on another device
+  - Obsidian Sync/Set up Obsidian Sync on another device
 cssclasses:
   - soft-embed
+description: You've purchased Obsidian Sync and are ready to get started.
+This guide will help you set up and adjust your Obsidian Sync settings for daily use.
+publish: true
+mobile: true
 ---

-You’ve purchased Obsidian Sync and are ready to get started.
+You've purchased Obsidian Sync and are ready to get started.
 This guide will help you set up and adjust your Obsidian Sync settings for daily use.

 - **New to Obsidian Sync?** See: [[#Set up Obsidian Sync for the first time]]
 - **Connecting a second device?** See: [[#Sync a remote vault on another device]]
 - **Need to make changes?** See: [[#Manage your remote vaults]]

 ## Set up Obsidian Sync for the first time